beatrice57/penn-parsed-corpus-of-historical-yiddish/README.rst

 The staff of the Oriental Reading Room at the British Library in London:

-- M. Nolan
+- M Nolan
-- G. Rawlings
+- G Rawlings
-- P. Stocks
+- P Stocks
-- N. Vail
+- N Vail

 The staff of the YIVO Institute for Jewish Research in New York: